Heroin Detox in Memphis, Tennessee

 Benefits of Detoxing from Heroin at Detox West Tennessee

-Additionally, we encourage peer bonding and holistic healing.
-Our support groups and group counseling services allow clients to become close, so that they may support each other and keep one another accountable.
-Our detox facility in Memphis, Tennessee also offers holistic treatment options such as yoga and meditation to promote mindfulness and facilitate healthy coping mechanisms.
-We offer medication-assisted treatment, which is very helpful for managing heroin cravings and withdrawal symptoms.
-Lastly, our aftercare programs offer sober living options and support groups helpful for recovery.
+Additionally, we encourage peer support.
+Our group counseling services allow clients to support each other and keep one another accountable.
+Our detox facility located in the Memphis area also offers holistic treatment options such as yoga and meditation to promote mindfulness and facilitate healthy coping mechanisms.

 Program Links